 “Still my house in the same place, I stay 32 metres from the sea.
 I worry about they built my house on the same spot now I have a big good family, hope no more tsunami come, that’s a big feeling sometimes.”
 Saleem places his hand over his heart and again his face darkens but changes as swiftly to a smile as he exclaims, “I throw it away, that feeling, like a smiling man!
 I know I am very very rich man!”

 My time with Saleem left me feeling optimistic about life and humanity.
 If a man who has experienced such major misfortune, pain and difficulty can remain positive, smiling, optimistic and not beaten down by life, then he truly is a very rich man.
 Warm, smiling, open-hearted, he is willing and eager to share his life experiences with others.
-He asked that I publish his email address: email@example.com with this story and let people know that he welcomes email correspondence.
+And, truly I have to mention that his English speech is, while somewhat less than perfect grammatically, is 100% better than my Sinali or Tamil.
+He asked that I publish his email address: firstname.lastname@example.org with this story and let people know that he welcomes email correspondence.

 When our train arrived, Saleem directed us to the correct car and on we trundled with our cumbersome bags.
 Somehow the whole gritty travel experience we’d been having – difficulty finding a suitable resting spot in Sri Lanka, cramming ourselves onto overloaded trains and buses, night travel, blistering heat, hair-raising near misses with tuk tuk drivers – all paled in comparison to the experiences of our new friend, Saleem, the Information Man at Hikkaduwa train station.
 We are very very rich people.